emqx/blog/en/202605/a-comprehensive-comparison-of-open-source-mqtt-brokers-in-2023.md

 ### Mosquitto

 The Mosquitto project was initially developed by Roger Light in 2009 and later donated to the Eclipse Foundation, licensed under the Eclipse Public License (EPL/EDL license).
-As of July 2025, it is the most widely deployed open-source MQTT broker with a large community and over 10k GitHub stars.
+As of May 2026, it is the most widely deployed open-source MQTT broker with a large community and nearly 11k GitHub stars.

 Mosquitto is written in C/C++ and uses a single-threaded architecture.
 Mosquitto implements MQTT protocol versions 5.0, 3.1.1, and 3.1, and supports SSL/TLS and WebSocket.
 Its lightweight design makes Mosquitto suitable for deployment on embedded devices or servers with limited resources.